ksdtech/gdrive-cli/README.md

 ##Chrome Application

-I just received word from Ali Afshar on Stack Overflow that this is no longer required!
-I have yet to test gdrive-cli under these new circumstances, but it probably works without this.

-~~To use this, you need to register a chrome application.
+To use this, you need to register a chrome application.
 It must be at least installable by you, but need not be published.
 There is a boilerplate app in the repo you can use to base yours off of.
-I highly encourage you to take this code and use it to work towards developing useful and profitable chrome apps on the chrome web store!~~
+I highly encourage you to take this code and use it to work towards developing useful and profitable chrome apps on the chrome web store!

-~~You *must* publish the chrome app for this to work.
-It need not be published publically, but you must at least make use of the "publish to test accounts feature" or you will get error 403.~~
+You *must* publish the chrome app for this to work.
+It need not be published publically, but you must at least make use of the "publish to test accounts feature" or you will get error 403.

 ##Installation